How the anti-car jihad hurts the city #1

 So Tom Radulovich doesn't like the proposal for a major retail project on a blighted section of Market Street because the plan includes a 201-space underground parking garage.
 What a surprise!
-Radulovich prefers the blighted status quo rather than allow parking for Death Machines, aka automobiles:
+Radulovich prefers the blighted status quo rather than allow parking for death monsters, aka automobiles:

 Retailers and investors have insisted it's a no-go...unless the plan's underground parking provision is given the go-ahead.
 Opposition to that is certain.
 One of the people at the meeting, Tom Radulovich, executive director of Livable City, has expressed opposition to additional parking in San Francisco.
 One of Livable City's goals is "a reduction in our dependence on the automobile."